QALC man page

 Example: to bin

 variable name expression Create a variable with the specified name and expression.
+The variable is persistent unless the command is invoked from file or in result only mode.

 Example: variable var1 pi / 2.